-U9 the student knows how to perform an autopsy of a bird with a description, take samples and secure them for laboratory tests observation of student's work, active participation, case study Social o competences - Student is ready to: · K1 exhibits responsibility for his/her decisions made in regard to the people, animals and the natural environment O.K1 observation of student's work, active participation K2 has an attitude consistent with ethical principles and undertakes actions based on the code of ethics in professional practice, as well as exhibits tolerance for attitudes and behaviours resulting from various social and cultural conditions O.K2 observation of student's work, active participation К3 deepens his/her knowledge and improves skills O.K8 observation of student's work, active participation
+K1 exhibits responsibility for his/her decisions made in regard to the people, animals and the natural environment O.K1 observation of student's work, active participation K2 has an attitude consistent with ethical principles and undertakes actions based on the code of ethics in professional practice, as well as exhibits tolerance for attitudes and behaviours resulting from various social and cultural conditions O.K2 observation of student's work, active participation K3 deepens his/her knowledge and improves skills O.K8 observation of student's work, active participation

 No. Course content Activities 1.
-Clinical and post-mortem examination of poultry, pigeons or ornamental birds - principles of clinical and post-mortem diagnosis of birds Microbiological, PCR and serological diagnostics of bird diseases - rules for the interpretation of results Departure to a poultry farm - poultry flock inspection, medical and veterinary treatments at a poultry farm Reproductive issues (insemination) and laying problems (egg quality) clinical classes required passed exams: breeding and animal nutrition, biochemistry, veterinary microbiology, animal anatomy, pathomorphology, veterinary pharmacology, parasitology and invasiology veterinary toxicology, avian diseases
+Clinical and post-mortem examination of poultry, pigeons or ornamental birds - principles of clinical and post-mortem diagnosis of birds Microbiological, PCR and serological diagnostics of bird diseases - rules for the interpretation of results Departure to a poultry farm - poultry flock inspection, medical and veterinary treatments at a poultry farm Reproductive issues (insemination) and laying problems (egg quality) clinical classes required passed exams: breeding and animal nutrition, biochemistry, microbiology, anatomy, pathology, pharmacology, parasitology, veterinary toxicology, avian diseases